scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

                         break
             ftp.close()

-.. note:: We are aware that the code above will work only with entries having the file under a "data/Movies" folder.
+.. note:: We are aware that the code above will only work with entries having the files under a "data/Movies" folder.
           This works for at least 10200 entry and a smarter ftp navigation is needed to work with all EMPIAR entries.

 While the stopping criteria is not met, it will be downloading files to the ``downloadFolder`` folder.
-Once the download of file is finished it is moved to the ``finalFolder`` folder.
+Once the download is finished it is moved to the ``finalFolder`` folder.

 Try to run it now and check that the files are being downloaded and end up in the extra folder.
 Check as well that the limit is taken into account.

-There isn't any code registering the movies in Scipion
+.. note:: At this point, there isn't any code registering the movies in Scipion.

-The third step consists of closing the movie set that has been registered in Scipion.
+Let's at third step consists of closing the movie set that has been registered in Scipion.
 The definition of this step is as follow:

 .. code-block:: python